OUR JOURNEY TO

 In this version, our girl character is seen entering the garage upset because her R/C plane controller is out of battery.
 She then caught a glimpse of a plane-shaped kite (kite-plane) behind her remote controller and tried to 'fly' it by throwing it in the air, and the kite dropped to the floor immediately.
 We thought the conflict in this version was too...light, and that our girl character's personality seem flat.
 After considering several options (we even thought of incorporating a Nintendo DS or a Gameboy Advance SP), we came up with a little more adventure-y vibe in the beginning part.
 Our girl now is actively looking for a power socket to charge her controller, and in the midst of doing so, was intrigued by the kite-plane that caught her attention.
 She then, figuratively and literally, stepped over her R/C plane to reach for the kite-plane.
 We wanted this to symbolize her letting go of her modern toy to start accepting her cultural roots of kites.
 I wouldn't bother you with the rest of the story, but here is our final animatic and layout (a little teaser of our music score too, more in later chapters)!!

 Our final 2D animatic and 3D layout compilation.
-It's looking rather weird, doesn't it?
+It's getting there, but still a bit janky isn't it?